hanami/view/docsite/source/index.html.md

   - testing
 ---

-dry-view is a complete, standalone view rendering system that gives you everything you need to write well-factored view code.
+hanami-view is a complete, standalone view rendering system that gives you everything you need to write well-factored view code.

-Use dry-view if:
+Use hanami-view if:

 - You recognize that view code can be complex, and want to work with a system that allows you to break your view logic apart into sensible units
 - You want to be able to [unit test](docs::testing) all aspects of your views, in complete isolation
 - You want to maintain a sensible separation of concerns between the layers of functionality within your app
 - You want to build and render views in any kind of context, not just when serving HTTP requests
-- You're using a lightweight routing DSL like Roda or Sinatra and you want to keep your routes clean and easy to understand (dry-view handles the integration with your application, so all you need to provide from routes is the user-provided input params)
+- You're using a lightweight routing DSL like Roda or Sinatra and you want to keep your routes clean and easy to understand (hanami-view handles the integration with your application, so all you need to provide from routes is the user-provided input params)
-- Your application structure supports dependency injection as the preferred way to share behaviour between components (e.g. dry-view fits perfectly with [dry-system](/gems/dry-system), [dry-container](/gems/dry-container), and [dry-auto_inject](/gems/dry-auto_inject))
+- Your application structure supports dependency injection as the preferred way to share behaviour between components (e.g. hanami-view fits perfectly with [dry-system](/gems/dry-system), [dry-container](/gems/dry-container), and [dry-auto_inject](/gems/dry-auto_inject))

 ## Concepts

-dry-view divides the responsibility of view rendering across several different components:
+hanami-view divides the responsibility of view rendering across several different components:

 - The **View**, representing a view in its entirety, holding its configuration as well as any application-provided dependencies
 - [**Exposures**](docs::exposures), defined as part of the view, declare the values that should be exposed to the template, and how they should be prepared